-Tecumseh Shrine Club, was formed in 1979 by a number of Shriners led by Illustrious Sir Peter Rhodes, our first President and Past Potentate of Rameses Shriners and our second President Noble Joe Tkach, both of whom are still active.
+Tecumseh Shrine Club, was formed in 1979 by a number of Shriners led by Illustrious Sir Peter Rhodes, our first President and Past Potentate of Rameses Shriners and our second President Noble Joe Tkach.
 At present Tecumseh Shrine Club has 6 children under its care.

 Tecumseh Shrine Club has two units that participate in local parades.
 The Golf Cart Unit has 5 vehicles which can hold up to 12 Nobles.
 There is also a hard working clown unit with 6 active clowns.
 The Clown unit also participates in the Shrine Circus’ and the Halloween Party.